 Chennai - The Soul of South India

 Welcome to Channapatna!
 Chennai is a souring ethnic and modern metropolis with a rich and beautiful past and a bright future.
 Chennai offers the finest quality of life among cities with millions of people in India, is extremely robust, has the best mobility alternatives, and is also safe and secure.
 The metropolis city of Chennai is the fourth most populous city in India, with a population of about 11 million people.
-The majority of the city's people are Tamils, although there are also large South Asian minorities such as Telugu, Bengalis, Punjabis, and Anglo-Indians.
-Tamil is the state's official language, with Telugu placing second.

 History